 The Merger Control Review: Editor's Preface

 Some common threads in institutional design underlie most of the merger review mandates, although there are some outliers as well as nuances that necessitate careful consideration when advising a client on a particular transaction.
 Almost all jurisdictions vest exclusive authority to review transactions in one agency.
 The United States is now the major exception in this regard since China consolidated its three antitrust agencies into one agency in 2018.
 Most jurisdictions provide for objective monetary size thresholds (e.g., the turnover of the parties, the size of the transaction) to determine whether a filing is required.
 Germany has amended its law to ensure that it has the opportunity to review transactions in which the parties' turnovers do not reach the threshold, but the value of the transaction is significant (e.g., social media, new economy, internet transactions).
 The focus on 'killer acquisitions' (i.e., acquisitions by a dominant company of a nascent competitor), particularly involving digital or platform offerings, has been a driver in the expansion of jurisdiction and focus of investigations.
 Newly adopted laws have tried to vest jurisdiction on these transactions by focusing on the 'value of the consideration' rather than turnover for acquisitions of nascent firms, particularly in the digital economy (e.g., in Austria and Germany).
-Some jurisdictions have adopted a process to 'call in' transactions that fall below the thresholds, but where the transaction may be of competitive significance.
+Some jurisdictions have also adopted a process to 'call in' transactions that fall below the thresholds, but where the transaction may be of competitive significance.
 For instance, the Japan Federal Trade Commission (JFTC) has the ability of reviewing and taking action in non-reportable transactions (see discussion of Google/Fitbit in the Japan chapter), and has developed guidelines for voluntary filings.
 Note that the actual monetary threshold levels can vary in specific jurisdictions over time.
 To provide the ability to review acquisitions of nascent but potentially important rivals, the European Commission (EC) has recently adopted the potentially most significant change in its rules: to use the referral process from Member States to vest jurisdiction in transactions that fall below its thresholds but that could have Community-wide significance.
 Two recent referrals should provide significant guidance regarding the impact of this new referral process.